OzuYatamutsu/project-overengineer/README.md

 Built for scalability and deployed to both Kubernetes and Docker Swarm, this service includes comprehensive observability, telemetry, monitoring, and alerting infrastructure (standard as of 2025).

-Infrastructure provisioning is fully managed via Terraform.
+Infrastructure provisioning will fully managed via Terraform in Phase 2.

 ## Why?